shopware/shopware/src/Docs/platform/30-product-context-prices.md

 'Advanced' prices of a product are based on the **context rule system**.
 If you want to configure graduations or customized (per application, language, country or even customer) prices you have to configure a context rule first.
-After configuring the context rule, you can provide a new record for the `\Shopware\Core\Content\Product\Aggregate\ProductContextPrice\ProductContextPriceDefinition`:
+After configuring the context rule, you can provide a new record for the `\Shopware\Core\Content\Product\Aggregate\ProductPriceRule\ProductPriceRuleDefinition`:

 ```json
 {